filip-nikolov-25/Projects/README.md

 📊 Course Status: Track the status of each course, providing users with insights into their progress.
 📝 Quizzes: Assess understanding and retention with quizzes after course completion.

+<h2>My Portfolio </h2>

+Overview:
+Here's a more detailed yet simple version of your description, emphasizing the features of your project:

+For my portfolio, I created an immersive space-like effect using HTML Canvas that brings both depth and motion to the design.
+The effect is based on dynamic circles that move and interact with the user’s mouse, creating a cosmic and responsive environment.
+This animation is powered by a JavaScript loop, which makes the elements shift, expand, and blend together in a way that feels like a peaceful night sky.

+The canvas animation is built using JavaScript and React hooks, allowing it to respond smoothly to user interactions, like mouse movement and window resizing.
+Custom code is used to generate animated circles, which vary in size and color, adding a sense of life and motion to the scene.
+The background is filled with a gradient, transitioning between cool tones, while the stars shine in different colors.
+This combination creates a visually captivating experience that feels both relaxing and dynamic.

+The circles themselves are carefully programmed to move within the boundaries of the canvas.
+They bounce off the edges and grow in size when the mouse comes close, making the interaction feel fluid and responsive.
+The colors of the circles are randomly chosen from a palette, adding variety and enhancing the visual appeal of the scene.

+The design ensures that the animation works well on all screen sizes.
+When the window is resized, the canvas and the circles automatically adjust, maintaining a smooth user experience.
+This responsive behavior makes sure that the effect looks great on any device, whether it’s a large desktop screen or a smaller mobile device.

+This space-like animation brings depth, motion, and interactivity to the homepage of my portfolio, creating an engaging and unique user experience.
+It’s a great example of how I can combine design and functionality, ensuring that the project is not only visually appealing but also responsive and interactive.

+Tech Stack:React.js

+Key Features:
+📅 Event Management: Browse upcoming MHRA events with calendar integration.
+📰 Blog Section: Access articles on HR practices, trends, and association updates.
+👥 MHRA Board: Meet the board members, view their roles and professional backgrounds.
+🎫 User Dashboard: View membership cards and manage profile information.
+🌐 Language Support: Automatic English translation when accessed outside Macedonia, with a manual language toggle.

 <h2>🛠️ My Toolkit</h2>
 - HTML
 - CSS